ministryofjustice/hmpps-helm-charts/charts/generic-service/README.md

 ```

 ### Prison Postgres database restore cronjob
-The NOMIS pre-production database gets refreshed from production approximately every two weeks.
+The NOMIS pre-production database gets refreshed from production approximately every two weeks on Sundays.
 It is normally a good
-idea to copy the other Prison databases at the same time so that the pre-production environment is in sync.
+idea to copy the DPS Prison-related databases at the same time so that the pre-production environment is in sync.
 Setting
 ```yaml
 ---